open-mmlab/mmpretrain/docs/en/api/data_process.rst

 **2. Use TorchVision Augs and ToTensor&Normalize**

-Make sure have converted to RGB-Numpy format before processing by TorchVision Augs.
+Make sure the 'img' has been converted to PIL format from BGR-Numpy format before being processed by TorchVision Augs.

 .. code:: python